 How have the courts in the past dealt with treatment for Gender Dysphoria?

-- Re Lucy FamCA 518 the Family Court of Australia held that ‘treatment for gender dysphoria is therapeutic treatment because it is administered primarily to ameliorate a psychiatric disorder.
+Re Lucy FamCA 518 the Family Court of Australia held that ‘treatment for gender dysphoria is therapeutic treatment because it is administered primarily to ameliorate a psychiatric disorder.
 The Court held that its approval was not required for stage 1 treatment.
-This case was supported by

 The decision in Re: Kelvin has obvious benefits for children with gender dysphoria and their families.
 There are no longer delays due to legal proceedings which can be quite intrusive and cause more harm.
 Treatment can start more quickly thus reducing the risks associated with the psychological impacts such as suicide of gender dysphoria.